samowitsch/cangaja/README.md

 * object pooling for all elements like sprites and so on...
 * better code documentation and what license to use?
 * clean up demo code ;o)
-* z-index for objects usefull?
+* z-index for objects useful?
 * class bitmap method clearcircle is not working with Ejecta ;o(
 * class font => textblock, alignment, textticker, textscroller features
 * [ParticleDesigner] support?